 and crops for people to cultivate,

-15as well as wine that makes people feel so good,
+15as well as wine that makes people glad,

-and so they can have oil to make their faces shine,
+and olive oil to make their faces shine

 16The trees of the Lord receive all the rain they need,